fixlocatorresearch/fixlocatorresearch/readme.md

 # Fault Localization to Detect Co-Change Fixing Locations

-<p aligh="center"> This repository contains the code for <b>Fault Localization to Detect Co-Change Fixing Locations</b> and the [Page](https://fixlocatorresearch.github.io/fixlocator-public/) that has visualized data.</p>
+<p aligh="center"> This repository contains the code for <b>Fault Localization to Detect Co-Change Fixing Locations</b> and the webpage (https://fixlocatorresearch.github.io/fixlocator-public/) that has visualized data.</p>

 ## Contents
 1. [Website](#Website)